The vacuum bell is a popular non-surgical option for treating pectus excavatum, a condition where the chest appears sunken.

 • Mild rib flaring

-2006 STUDY
+2006 Study

 2006 study proved that the vacuum bell is a successful alternative to surgery in selected patients with pectus excavatum.